There are so many fun things to do in Alexandria, Virginia that you can spend weeks and months exploring it all.

 Mount Vernon is the former plantation of the first president of the United States.
 The property runs along the Potomac River.

-You’ll find the mansion well preserved and tour guides will take you through while educating you on the history and answering your questions.
+You’ll find the mansion well preserved and tour guides will take you through while educating you on the American history and answering your questions.

 They also have a museum with lots of interesting historic items.
 The entire experience is great for all ages.